n3ovice/mythic/markDown/mythicOverview.md

 ### Illumination

-A perfect original of *The Prayers* is kept in the *Jingwei Basilica* Anything written into the original book there, is magically transfered into all illuminated copies of the prayers.
+A perfect original of [*The Prayers*](#the-prayers) is kept in the *Jingwei Basilica* Anything written into the original book there, is magically transfered into all illuminated copies of the prayers.

 ### Gold Creep

-Gold creep is a wheat-yellow fungus or lichen that spreads liberally in some parts of *The Kingdom* usually in forests but there is a famous patch just outside *Bondwafer*.
+Gold creep is a wheat-yellow fungus or lichen that spreads liberally in some parts of [*The Kingdom*](#the-kingdom) usually in forests but there is a famous patch just outside [*Bondwafer*](#bondwafer).
 It isn't clear what Gold Creep is but it is somewhat edible and sweet, can be scraped into a powder and some say it has healing powers.
 Most consider it a blight on the land because of how it covers everything and can choke out plants and passersby alike.
-All pollen eating animals seem attracted to it and weeds flourish from under it. *Goodly Grue*, is the foremost expert on Gold Creep
+All pollen eating animals seem attracted to it and weeds flourish from under it. [*Goodly Grue*](#goodly-grue), is the foremost expert on Gold Creep

+### Entangled Items

+Although magic items themselves are very rare; there is a strangely common attribute amongst those that do exist.
+Many are _entangled_ with other items or have some strange relationship to a single or many others.
+The most common expression of this anomaly is that of the _Entangled Pen_ which is in common use amongst in [the church](#The-Church).

+### Holy Avatar

+It is believed that [Sol](#sol-birth) will come to the material plane some time in this century to inhabit the spirit of a young child under the age of **26**.

+### Wood Grail

+The **Wood Grail** is a legendary artifact that is said to contain a small bit of [Mir's](#mir-life) mind.
+If one drinks from the wood grail, they are given the answers to their deepest questions and an instruction as to how they should fulfill their destiny.